hth313/OS4/doc/secondary.rst

 If a secondary function in program belongs to a module that is not plugged in, it is shown as an XROM (the prefix XROM) followed by the text literal.
-This is because in a program, the tables in the module are needed to decode the real function number.
-When assigned to a key, the actual full secondary index number is stored in the assignment, so it can be displayed as ``XXROM`` when the key is kept pressed, also when the module is removed.
+This is because in program memory the tables in the module must be present to decode the real function number.
+When assigned to a key, the actual full secondary index number is stored in the assignment.
+This allows it to be displayed as ``XXROM`` when the key is kept pressed, also when the module is removed.

 .. note::
    A secondary function bound to a key that belongs to a module that is not plugged in cannot be entered in a program.
-This is because the use of a XROM prefix function requires the secondary FAT tables to determine which XROM acts as prefix and to properly calculate its index in that table.
+This is also because the use of a XROM prefix function requires the secondary FAT to determine which XROM acts as prefix and also the base index for that table.

 Defining
 ========

 .. index:: secondary functions; defining

-A secondary function is defined as any normal XROM function, with a name and an entry point.
+A secondary function is defined as any normal XROM function with a name and an entry point.
 The name can have upper bits set to tell that it is a prompting function.
-The first words at the entry point may be ``000`` to indicate a non-programmable and optionally execute direct (XKD).
+The first words at the entry point can be NOP instructions (``000``) to indicate a non-programmable and optionally execute direct (XKD).

-Secondary functions can start in any bank, they do not have to be in the primary bank as is the case with normal XROM functions.
+Secondary functions can start in any bank.
+They do not have to be in the primary bank as is the case with normal XROM functions.
 You should however exit with the primary bank enabled.